huytuancu/howto/AWS/README.md

 # add some notes about Amazon Web Services

-AWS is a cloud system using Amazon infrasture lab.
+AWS is a cloud system using Amazon infrasture data centers.
+User can hire to host their website or applications.
-Thís repo will note some key information for deveopers getting starting faster once joining any AWS projects
+Thís repo will quickly teach some key information the easy ways for deveopers, admistrators getting starting faster once joining any AWS projects